-- Markets and policymakers are following in parallel headline inflation, financial market and labor market trends. - In response to inflationary pressures, monetary policy was tightened up to levels unheard of for the last 20 years.
+- Markets and policymakers are scrutinizing President Trump's decisions as the resulting political and economic uncertainties drive financial market volatility, influence governments' decisions, and affect inflation and labor market trends. - In response to inflationary pressures, monetary policy was tightened up to levels unheard of for the last 20 years.
 However, with the fall of inflation, a loosening of monetary policy has started.
 The ECB decreased its rates six times by 25bp since June while the Fed cut its rates by 100bp since September. - Headline inflation is now at 2.5% in the Euro Area while it is at 3% in the US.
-It has even been slightly increasing over the last few months.
+It has been slightly increasing over the last few months.
 Core inflation remains higher than headline inflation.
 The return to the 2% inflation target is more complex in the US as the Fed first had to deal with labor-market overheating. - Most raw-material prices have come back to their pre-war levels.
 Natural-gas price difference between Europe and the US has decreased.
-Tensions in the Red sea led to a massive rise of transportation costs in 2024 while the threat of tariffs by US president-elect Trump has also maintained transportation costs at a high level in the last couple of months. - GDP growth differences between the US and Europe remained strong in 2024, and the OECD expects a 1.3% growth for the Euro Area versus a 2.4% growth for the US for 2025. - Sovereign yields remain at a high level in the Euro Area.
+Tensions in the Red sea led to a massive rise of transportation costs in 2024 while the threat of tariffs by US president-elect Trump has also maintained transportation costs at a high level in the last couple of months. - GDP growth differences between the US and Europe remained strong in 2024.
+While differences should remain in the short term, the OECD significantly decreased its growth projections for all developed countries for 2025 (they expect a 1.0% growth for the Euro Area versus a 2.2% growth for the US). - Sovereign yields remain at a high level in the Euro Area.
 They decreased over the past year with the fall of inflation.
-The spreads between core countries and the periphery have also been declining as macroeconomic results have overcome expectations in countries as Spain or Greece but have been disappointing in Germany or France. - Following the results of US elections, economic and financial indicators improved: the US dollar strongly appreciated, the risk premium fell and US stock markets rose.
-But those gains were only temporary, all these indicators suffered since Trump's inauguration in January and most are now worse than in November.
+The spreads between core countries and the periphery have also been declining as macroeconomic results have overcome expectations in countries as Spain or Greece but have been disappointing in Germany or France. - Since Trump's inauguration, economic and financial indicators have suffered: the US dollar has depreciated, the risk premium has increased, and US stock market indices have dropped.